 5. Leaking valve cover gasket

 Also located on the head of the cylinder, close to the spark plugs is the valve cover gasket.
 Their function is to contain the engine oil and make sure it doesn’t get past the cylinder head.
-If the valve cover gasket is not working properly, oil can leak to the spark plugs.
+If the valve cover gasket is not working properly, oil can leak into the spark plugs.

-It is not uncommon for the valve cover gasket to get damaged, since it is exposed to high temperature of the engine and thus prone to wear and tear.
+It is not uncommon for the valve cover gasket to get damaged, since it is exposed to the high temperature of the engine and thus prone to wear and tear.
 Therefore, this component should also be inspected regularly and replaced promptly before the issue of oil on spark plug threads escalates to permanent engine damage.